Fingerprint Sensor AS608 - A Beginner's Guide

 One touch can replace keys.
 This project uses an optical fingerprint sensor to enroll users and then grant access with a quick scan.

-The built-in accelerometer and gyroscope help improve movement tracking in cities, parking areas, tunnels, and other places where GPS can drop out.
-It also has an onboard rechargeable battery for faster hot starts, reducing lock time to about 1.5 seconds after backup data is saved.
+Onboard accelerometer and gyro help hold position in cities, parking areas, and tunnels.
+Onboard rechargeable battery cuts hot-start lock time to about 1.5 seconds after backup data is saved.
+Qwiic connector plus 0.1-inch pins for breadboard use.

 Yes — all stock ships from our Quezon City warehouse.
 Order before 4 PM weekdays for same-day cutoff via J&T or LBC.